embiosis/devsoc-trainee-application/README.md

 # embiosis.github.io
-A simple website to apply for the DevSoc T rainee Program (24T2)
+A simple website for applying to the DevSoc Trainee Program (24T2)